97075191

 Somerset Council to Invest Nearly £3.4 Million in Temporary Housing for Families

-Councillor Federica Smith-Roberts, portfolio holder for communities, culture, and equality, emphasized the importance of this strategic investment.
-“Our HRA reserves are well above what we need, so reallocating £3.4 million into acquiring new homes will help reduce the costly reliance on temporary accommodation and create stable environments where families can rebuild their lives,” she stated.
+Councillor Federica Smith-Roberts, overseeing communities, HRA, culture, equalities, and diversity, emphasized the importance of this investment: “Our HRA reserves are higher than necessary, so reallocating £3.4 million to acquire additional properties will help reduce the significant costs of temporary accommodation and create stable environments for families to rebuild their lives.”

-The proposal will undergo further review by the council’s communities scrutiny committee on September 17 in Taunton, before a final decision is made by the full council at their meeting in Bridgwater on September 25.
+The proposed expenditure will be reviewed by the council’s communities scrutiny committee on September 17, followed by a final decision at the full council meeting in Bridgwater on September 25.

 SUBSCRIBE FOR UPDATES